Arthur Butler (historian): Postwar period

-On his return to civilian life, he resumed his medical practice in Brisbane.
+On his return to civilian life, Butler resumed his medical practice in Brisbane.
 However, he was soon asked to prepare the official history of the Australian Army medical services of the First World War.
 It was a task that was envisaged as a single volume, to be completed in around two years, but would ultimately end up being a three volume series taking 20 years to complete.
 He commenced work in November 1922, based in Melbourne, and then relocating to Canberra a few years later.
-He took a meticulous approach to his work, and often missed deadlines, which at times frustrated Charles Bean, who was co-ordinating the production of the Australian official histories of the First World War.
+He took a meticulous approach to his work, and often missed deadlines, which at times frustrated Charles Bean, who was co-ordinating the production of the Australian official histories.
 He was not helped by the Australian Government's refusal to fund a full-time assistant for his work.

 The first volume, covering the campaigns in Gallipoli, Palestine and New Guinea, was published in 1930; Butler wrote the chapters dealing with Gallipoli, while Rupert Downes authored those relating to Palestine and F. A. Maguire that covering New Guinea.
 The second volume, dealing with the Western Front, appeared in 1940, and the last, concerning problems and services, was published in 1943.
 He was the sole author of the last two volumes.
 His work was highly regarded and he dealt with topics, such as shell-shock and self-inflicted wounds, that Bean was unable or uncomfortable to in his own published works on the First World War.
 A target readership was military medical staff, with the clinical information contained in the books helping educate them in treatment methods.
 By the time of the publication of the books, current knowledge and understanding of medicine rendered much of the learnings from Butler's work redundant.
 None of the books sold well and several were provided to the public as presentation copies.